docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/gpu-effects-transitions.md

 2. Statically Link to CUDA Runtime

 If you must stick to CUDA Runtime API, we recommend you statically link to the CUDA Runtime.
-That’s an alternative way for leveraging the backwards compatibility of the driver into the future.
+That's an alternative way for leveraging the backwards compatibility of the driver into the future.
 This can be done by linking cudart_static.lib.

 3. Dynamically Link to CUDA Runtime

 This also works but would be prone to compatibility issues.
-A compatible CUDA Runtime DLL needs to be available on users’ systems so that driver can understand and be backward compatible.
+A compatible CUDA Runtime DLL needs to be available on users' systems so that driver can understand and be backward compatible.
 Currently Premiere Pro ships a copy of CUDA Runtime DLL of our recommended CUDA SDK version.
 This may change in future.
 If you must dynamically link to CUDA Runtime, we recommend you ship a copy of the CUDA Runtime DLL with your plugin and leverage dlopen/LoadLibrary to explicitly load the desired runtimes.
-For more details, see the CUDA Compatibility section of NVIDIA’s GPU Management and Deployment guide: <[https://docs.nvidia.com/deploy/cuda-compatibility/](https://docs.nvidia.com/deploy/cuda-compatibility/)>
+For more details, see the CUDA Compatibility section of NVIDIA's GPU Management and Deployment guide: <[https://docs.nvidia.com/deploy/cuda-compatibility/](https://docs.nvidia.com/deploy/cuda-compatibility/)>

 **DirectX**